Mowbray-R-V/Graph-based-RL4CO/README.md

 3. wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations **(vector quantization for clustering and the codebook vector is taken into computing contrastive loss. )**
 4. predicting multi-codebook vector quantization indexes for knowledge distillation, NIPS 2020
 5. Neural Discrete Representation Learning, NIPS 2017 **(VQ-VAE)**

+# ⭐ GNN to MLP knowledge distaaltion papers
+1. Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction, 2025
+2.

 Graph SSL methods